PhD in Nutrition & Metabolism

 - An official transcript of each college or university attended

 - A minimum of three letters of recommendation

 - A personal statement that describes qualifications for the intended educational objectives

-- Official results of the General Test of the Graduate Record Examination (GRE)
+- Official results of the Graduate Record Examination (GRE) General Test

 International applicants must also submit:

 - Official results of the Test of English as a Foreign Language (TOEFL) for applicants whose native language is not English

 Contact the Director of Graduate Studies, Dr. Lynn L. Moore, for additional information.

 Candidates for the PhD and MD/PhD degrees in Nutrition & Metabolism must pass a two-part qualifying exam that includes a written examination and an oral defense of a “mock grant proposal”.

 Thesis Advisory Committee and Thesis Defense